• Skip to primary navigation

 • Add a pinch of cinnamon to your overnight oats for more flavor.

-• Optional add-ins: additional ground cinnamon, nutmeg, dried fruit, chopped nuts, chia seeds.
+• Optional add-ins: additional ground cinnamon, nutmeg, dried fruit, chopped nuts, peanut butter or almond butter, chia seeds would all be good add ins for this apple pie overnight oats recipe.

 FAQ